 It is also possible that we may see a shift in public opinion and attitudes towards contact sports.
 As the dangers of brain trauma become more widely known, there may be a decline in participation and spectatorship of these sports.
 Alternatively, advancements in medical research and technology may lead to the development of new treatments or preventative measures for CTE, allowing athletes to safely participate in contact sports without the risk of long-term brain damage.

 In conclusion, the tragic death of former NHL player Chris Simon highlights the ongoing concern surrounding CTE and brain trauma in contact sports.
-The implications of this issue are far-reaching, impacting the health and well-being of athletes and raising questions about the future of these sports.
+The implications of this issue are far-reaching, impacting the health and well-being of athletes and raising questions regarding the future of these sports.
 While steps are being taken to address these concerns, further research and advancements are required to fully understand and mitigate the risks associated with concussions and CTE in sports.